 Contact Adam Law to Report Fraud Involving a Government Program

 False Claims ActThe federal False Claims Act and counterpart state laws protect and encourage whistleblowers who report fraud that has caused the Government to lose money.
 See 31 U.S.C. § 3729.
 A whistleblower, also known as a qui tam Relator, may file a federal lawsuit in the name of the United States alleging that the defendant has violated the False Claims Act by knowingly submitting false claims or false statements to a Government agency or contractor to obtain money, or to avoid a duty to return money owed to the Government.
 As a reward, the Relator is entitled to a share of the amount recovered for taxpayers.

-In FY 2018, the U.S. Department of Justice recovered $2.88 billion under the False Claims Act, mainly as a result of healthcare fraud claims filed by whistleblowers.
+In FY 2020, the U.S. Department of Justice recovered over $1.8 billion under the False Claims Act based on alleged violations of healthcare laws and regulations.

 Healthcare FraudFraud schemes distort the healthcare marketplace because fraudsters prioritize their own enrichment over patient care and compliance with the law, and their schemes often create unfair competition for honest healthcare providers and suppliers.

 Adam Law believes that nailing fraudsters in the healthcare industry protects the integrity of our healthcare system and serves all of its many stakeholders – American taxpayers, patients, and honest healthcare providers and suppliers, who deserve a level playing field.